0 items | AUD 0.00

 10. You see, it’s like seatbelts …

 During a crisis, the protective measures that are put in place can feel scary.
 This might come in the form of a heavier police presence, warning signs, new procedures.
-The more extreme the protections, the more they can might be read evidence that trouble is coming.
+The more extreme the protections, the more they might be read as evidence that trouble is coming.
 Explain these as the things we do ‘just in case’, not confirmation that we are in trouble.

 ‘You see, it’s like seatbelts.
 We don’t wear seatbelts because we expect something terrible to happen, but to keep us safe if something should happen.
 We’re really lucky to have things that help keep us safe.’